VincentBernier35/REST-API-CRUD-node-express/README.md

 - to simplify as much as possible, there is voluntarily no database.
 To replace it, there is a simple empty array `let products = []` which is declared in the controller.
 So to test, and to manipulate this code, you have to start by creating products and then read, modify or delete them.
+- The best way to test all the routes is to use Insomnia or Postman.

 Have fun !